 Programs in Health Informatics

-Provides students with the knowledge and skills needed to analyze, design, and support the adoption and use of health information systems and analytic applications for a wide variety of clinical, administrative, and research purposes as well as how to analyze complex health care data.
+Provides students with the knowledge and skills needed to analyze complex health data, design and support the adoption and use of health information systems for a wide variety of clinical, administrative and research purposes.
+Students choose between data analytics, informatics management and population health informatics concentrations.
 An accelerated BS to MS pathway is available.

-Introduces students to the use of health information management in the delivery of health care.
+Introduces students to the use of health informatics and information technology tools in the delivery of health care.

-George Mason Health informatics faculty and students conduct original research in data analytics, artificial intelligence, EHR systems, data standards & integration, and privacy & security.
+George Mason Health informatics faculty and students conduct original research in data analytics, artificial intelligence, EHR systems, data standards & integration, mobile health and privacy & security.